Yana Peel: Serpentine Galleries

 In April 2016, Peel was appointed to the role of CEO of the Serpentine Galleries.
 Peel said it was her "mission to create a safe space for unsafe ideas", and to promote a "socially conscious Serpentine".
 She indicated that she wanted to give artists a greater say in the development of the Serpentine Galleries, in order to give "artists a voice in the biggest global conversations".
 Peel worked in tandem with the artistic director, Hans Ulrich Obrist.

-Peel furthered the Serpentine Galleries' technological ambitions, introducing digital engagement initiatives including Serpentine Mobile Tours and the translation of the exhibition Zaha Hadid: Early Paintings and Drawings into virtual reality.
+Peel furthered the Serpentine Galleries' technological ambitions by introducing digital engagement initiatives including Serpentine Mobile Tours and the translation of the exhibition Zaha Hadid: Early Paintings and Drawings into virtual reality.
 Peel stated that she was "committed to maintaining and open-source spirit" at the Serpentine Galleries, and that it was her ambition "to inspire the widest audiences with the urgency of art and architecture".
 The Financial Times noted that Peel "has been able to lure companies such as Google and Bloomberg as partners to help meet the Serpentine's annual £9.5m target".

 Peel and Obrist selected both the first African architect to work on a pavilion, and the youngest architect to do so.
 In 2018, she broadened the global reach of the Serpentine Pavilion programme by announcing the launch of a pavilion in Beijing designed by Sichuan practice, Jiakun Architects.

 Together with Lord Richard Rogers and Sir David Adjaye, Peel and Obrist selected Burkina Faso architect Diébédo Francis Kéré to design the 2017 pavilion.
 The pavilion was awarded the Civic Trust Award in 2018.

 The Serpentine selected Mexican architect Frida Escobedo to design the 2018 pavilion.
 She will be the youngest architect to have participated in the Pavilion programme since it began in 2000.

-Peel stepped down as CEO in June 2019 as a consequence of the attention paid to her alleged co-ownership of NSO Group.
+Peel stepped down as CEO in June 2019 as a consequence of the attention paid to her alleged co-ownership of NSO Group, which is a subsidiary of the Q Cyber Technologies group of companies.
 However, a later clarification published by The Guardian confirmed that Peel was not involved in the management, operations or control of NSO.
 Peel had a less than 10% ownership of Novalpina Capital, which subsequently acquired NSO in 2019.
 Peel was not personally involved in the operation or decisions of Novalpina Capital, which was managed by her husband.